gcallah/work/chaps/stein.md

-Elsewhere, she notes that when single women find themselves in "a grueling, exhausting struggle" as they work "to earn a living or to lose themselves in work," they are being called to commit themselves to God.[^202] For Stein, "the unmarried woman" is buoyed by noticing "God's will at work in the force of circumstances" and by striving "to harmonize her own will with the divine;" with this, she receives "guidance in grace."[^203] Stein is not naïve about the demands and strains of women's work.
+Elsewhere, she notes that when single women find themselves in "a grueling, exhausting struggle" as they work "to earn a living or to lose themselves in work," they are being called to commit themselves to God.[^202] According to Stein, "the unmarried woman" is buoyed by noticing "God's will at work in the force of circumstances" and by striving "to harmonize her own will with the divine;" with this, she receives "guidance in grace."[^203] Stein is not naïve about the demands and strains of women's work.
 In circumstances with a difficult husband, "dangerous" children, or "economic need," women find themselves depleted, but "grace" accessed through "prayer" is the "inexhaustible source of power" that can sustain these women.[^204]

-For Stein, whether in "the home," in "public life," or in the "cloister," a woman should aim for union with God, which affords women access to their true "vocational ethos" defined by nature.[^205] To "fulfill her vocation" whether "in marriage, in a religious order, or in worldly profession," woman must rely on "the eternal source of power" to accomplish her natural purpose.[^206] For Stein, waiting on the unfolding of nature is not enough; education and grace are needed.[^207] To achieve this, women "open" themselves "to grace" by surrendering their "will" and "soul" entirely "into God's hands."[^208] Through prayer and becoming "empty and still," women can "make room for God's grace."[^209]
+Whether in "the home," in "public life," or in the "cloister," a woman should aim for union with God, which affords women access to their true "vocational ethos" defined by nature.[^205] To "fulfill her vocation" whether "in marriage, in a religious order, or in worldly profession," woman must rely on "the eternal source of power" to accomplish her natural purpose.[^206] For Stein, waiting on the unfolding of nature is not enough; education and grace are needed.[^207] To achieve this, women "open" themselves "to grace" by surrendering their "will" and "soul" entirely "into God's hands."[^208] Through prayer and becoming "empty and still," women can "make room for God's grace."[^209]

 Stein also notes that the sacraments foster women's relationship with God's grace, and therefore, sacraments support women in their formation